greyblake/greyblake.github.com/source/_posts/2012-09-01-ruby-perfomance-tricks.markdown

 ---
 layout: post
-title: "Ruby performance antipatterns"
+title: "Ruby performance tricks"
-date: 2012-08-12 13:23
+date: 2012-09-02 23:34
 comments: true
-published: false
+published: true
-categories: ruby exception performance string concatenation
+categories: ruby exception performance string concatenation reader writer accessor variable
 ---

-This time I want to describe common ways developers use to slow down ruby applications.
+I did some benchmarks to find out which alternatives to write code work faster.
+I wanna share it with you.
+All benchmarks are made against ruby 1.9.3p194 MRI.

-## Exceptions for a control flow
+## Do not use exceptions for a control flow

-In ruby exceptions are pretty slow.
-Consider an example with usage of `respond_to?` and conditional statement against catching `NoMethodError`:
+The next example is pretty stupid but it shows how exceptions slow against conditional statements.

 ```ruby
 require 'benchmark'